Your Abu Guides

 BT was born and raised in a small village in Ngarange in the northwest panhandle of the Okavango Delta where he completed his schooling at Etsha 6 Secondary School.
 Growing up as a young boy, BT would trap birds and hunt small game like steenbok or duikers with his older brothers.
 This is how BT started his knowledge of tracking and identifying birds and animals.
 However with time and adult learning, his childhood skills changed into passion for wildlife conservation.
 He went onto pursue a career in the tourism and conservation industry.

-In 1999, BT was employed by CC Africa (now &Beyond) at Sandibe Camp where he worked as a tracker and a poler, and now he could share all his learnings with his safari guests.
+In 1999, BT previously worked as a tracker and a poler, and now he can share all his learnings with his safari guests.
 BT received his Professional Guide’s License in 2002 and was sent to Inkwazi Phinda Training Course of CC Africa to gain more knowledge on safari walks and rifle handling.
 He has worked as a Professional Safari Guide ever since.